 Sub-Sector Best Prospects

 Selling conditions will remain challenging, but the outlook for rising incomes, product innovation, and demographic trends should support a growing trend for spending.
-In the short term, growth is supported by vaccine rollout, an easing of public health restrictions and a rebound in consumer confidence.
 Beyond the initial recovery, robust purchasing power growth will allow vendors to pursue higher unit prices on replacement purchases in established product categories and there is increased prospect of newer technologies, such as wearables, becoming mass-market products.
-On the other hand, there is diminished volume growth potential for smartphones, PCs and TV sets, and there is a risk of another wave of Covid-19 infections.
-Hungary’s role as an assembly center means parts imports are a crucial, with the largest sources of TV set parts being from China, Vietnam and South Korea.
+Hungary’s role as an assembly center means parts imports are a crucial, with the largest sources of TV set parts being from China, Vietnam, and South Korea.

-An increased focus on health during the pandemic led to an increase in fitness activities in 2020 that increased demand for wireless earphones and earbuds.
+An increased focus on health during the pandemic led to an increase in fitness activities in 2020 that drove up demand for wireless earphones and earbuds.
 Premium audio demand has been on a strong trend since 2018, driven by demand for soundbars and smartphone accessories like wireless speakers and headphones.
 There was a limited impact for Apple’s AirPods because of the relatively small installed base of iPhones in Hungary, which is a market weighted towards Android smartphones, with Samsung Electronics as unit and value market leader.
-Xiaomi follows as its main rival Huawei (that has been in decline since the loss of access to Google services), as a disruptor but Apple, which is concentrating on premium smartphone sales, is the second of all mobile vendors in Hungary.
+Xiaomi follows as its main rival Huawei (that has been in decline since the loss of access to Google services), as a disruptor but Apple, which is concentrating on premium smartphone sales, is the third of all mobile vendors in Hungary.

 The state is an important buyer of computers, as the underdeveloped IT infrastructure of the government and educational institutions are a target for EU-financed IT-development projects, along with state money allocated for such projects.
 Distribution of EU funds will help boost spending on computers and drive information society development.
-By 2022, all consumers across the country will have access to the internet for personal use through mobile or broadband connections at home, as the result of large infrastructure development.
+From 2022, all consumers across the country have access to the internet for personal use through mobile or broadband connections at home, as the result of large infrastructure development.